1. Publication and authorship

 All submitted papers are subject to a strict peer-review process by at least three reviewers that are experts in the area of the particular paper.

-Reviewers are being selected by the Editor in Chief.
-Author also can propose reviewers for some article types.
+Reviewers are selected by the Editor in Chief.
+The author also can propose reviewers for some article types.

 The possible decisions include acceptance, minor revision, major revision or rejection.

 If the authors are encouraged to revise and resubmit a submission, there is no guarantee that the revised submission will be accepted.